generalui/s3p/README.md

 |local     | cp      | 30 mB/s       | 150 mB/s    | 5x    | 512 kB |
 |ec2      | cp      | 150 mB/s      | 8 gB/s    | 54x    | 100 mB |

 > S3P was developed to operate on buckets with millions of items and 100s of terabytes.
 Currently, S3P is still only a single-core NODE application.
 There are opportunities for even more massively parallel S3 operations by forking workers or even distributing the work across instances with something like Elastic-Queue.
-If someone needs solutions that are 100-1000x faster than aws-cli, let me know.
+If someone needs solutions that are 100-1000x faster than aws-cli, let us know.
 We'd love to work with you.<br>- shane@genui.com

 # TODO